Josh Bell Preview, Player Props: Marlins vs. Nationals

 Josh Bell At The Plate

-- In 38.5% of his games this year, Bell has tallied at least one RBI.
-In 11 of those games (9.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 38.1% of his games this year, Bell has driven in at least one run.
+In 11 of those games (9.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.